-Periostin is a 90-kD ECM protein, composed of an EMI domain in its N-terminal portion, four tandemly lined fasciclin I domains in the middle, and an alternative splicing domain in its C-terminal portion [7, 8].
-Periostin plays an important role in the maintenance and development of bones, teeth and the heart, and contributes to tumour progression in several tumour cells.
+Periostin is a 90-kD ECM protein, composed of an EMI domain in its N-terminal portion, four tandemly lined fasciclin I (FAS1) domains in the middle, and the alternative splicing domain in its C-terminal portion [7, 8].
+Periostin plays an important role in maintenance and development of bones, teeth, and the heart and contributes to tumor progression in several tumor cells.
 A lot of evidence has recently accumulated showing that expression of periostin is involved in various pathophysiological statuses of fibrosis, including the healing process in myocardial infarction [7] and bone marrow fibrosis [9].
-Furthermore, we have recently found that periostin contributes to the formation of fibrosis in response to interleukin (IL)-4 or IL-13 [10, 11].
-However, it remains unknown as to whether periostin is involved in the pathogenesis of IIP.
+Furthermore, we have recently found that periostin contributes to formation of fibrosis in response to IL-4 or IL-13 [10, 11].
+However, it remains unknown whether periostin is involved in the pathogenesis of IIPs.

-We examined whether periostin is expressed in lung tissues in IIPs and whether serum levels of periostin can be detected in IIP patients reflecting expression of periostin in the lung tissues.
-In addition, the possible role of periostin in the pathogenesis of lung fibrosis will be discussed.
+In this study, we examined whether periostin is expressed in lung tissues in IIPs and whether serum levels of periostin can be detected in IIP patients reflecting expression of periostin in the lung tissues.
+In addition, the possible role of periostin in the pathogenesis of lung fibrosis is discussed.